Arbust908/boken/content/index.md

 Usage and Conditions: Every item in your possession tells a story, marked by battles fought and challenges overcome, adding depth to every choice.
 -->

-### The World of Bōken
+### The World of Bõken

 A land shrouded in shadow, where the remnants of a once bright world struggle against the tide of darkness.
 Here, ancient evils stir in the deep woods, and spirits haunt the ruins of forgotten realms.
 It's a world where the line between heroism and survival is thin, and legends are born from the deeds of those who dare to challenge the darkness.
 Welcome to a place where every victory is etched with the scars of sacrifice, and the light of hope is a precious flame guarded by the few against the many.

-> This is the default setting for Bōken, but the system is designed to be adaptable to any setting or genre.
+> This is the default setting for Bõken, but the system is designed to be adaptable to any setting or genre.
 > The rules and mechanics are designed for a dark world, low fantasy, and high risk.
 The world is a dangerous place, and the players will need to be smart, resourceful, and lucky to survive.
 > Still a creative GM can tweak some of the numbers and rules to change the theme and tone of the game.

 <!-- A land shrouded in shadow, where the remnants of a once bright world struggle against the tide of darkness.
 Here, ancient evils stir in the deep woods, and spirits haunt the ruins of forgotten realms.
 It's a world where the line between heroism and survival is thin, and legends are born from the deeds of those who dare to challenge the darkness.
 Welcome to a place where every victory is etched with the scars of sacrifice, and the light of hope is a precious flame guarded by the few against the many.

-Bōken's core is adaptability, designed to thrive in the darkest corners of fantasy or the brightest peaks of adventure.
+Bõken's core is adaptability, designed to thrive in the darkest corners of fantasy or the brightest peaks of adventure.
 It's a call to arms for those who seek to forge their own path, to challenge the darkness with steel and spell. -->

 ## Gear and prices